Current PhD Students

 Contact: asayad1 at stevens.edu

-My name is Andrew Sayad, and I am from Wayne, NJ.
-I earned my B.S. in Mechanical Engineering from Fairleigh Dickinson University with a minor in math and a focus in thermal-fluid physics.
+I am from Wayne, NJ, and I earned my B.S. in Mechanical Engineering from Fairleigh Dickinson University with a minor in math and a focus in thermal-fluid physics.
 My research interests include computational modeling of highspeed multiphase flow and droplet effects on highspeed vehicles.
 I played baseball through high school and I’m a big New York Yankees fan.
 In my free time I enjoy working out, playing video games, and walking my dog Chewie.

 Miranda Smith (Summer 2025 - current)